jyj5558/theta/README.md

 ml bioinfo sra-toolkit/2.10.0
 ```
 The next step is to set the path to where you want to store the temporary (large) sequence read archive files.
 By default, these go into your home directory, and they can quickly use up all of your home directory space.
 Therefore, we want to specify a location to store them that is on your scratch drive (as you have terabytes of free space here!)
-The location that you will want to specify (to store these SRA files) is here:
+The location that you will want to specify (to store these SRA files) is dependant on the user path, but for example:
 ```
 /scratch/bell/blackan/theta/GCF_002007445.1_ASM200744v2/sra/raw/
 ```